shashankgroovy/shashankgroovy.github.io/_posts/2014-05-31-tinkering-with-the-android-bootanimation.markdown

 If you want to check if your phone is rooted or not, download this simple app - [Root Checker Basic](https://play.google.com/store/apps/details?id=com.joeykrim.rootcheck).
 If it says yes! then Voila!
 Lets dive in.
-Else head over to XDA developers and you know what to do.
+Else, head over to XDA developers and you know what to do.

 >  Diving in.